TwoBitMachines/FlareEngineDocs/source/playerAbilities/crouch.rst

    * - Crouch Height
      - The new height of the player.
 This will modify the vertical size of the BoxCollider2D.

-   * - Crawl Speed
+   * - Crawl
      - If enabled, the player will be able to crawl.
-Specify the friction applied to the player's x direction while crawling.
+Set the scale applied to the player's x speed and the maximum speed the player can have while crawling.

-   * - Crouch Jump
+   * - Jump
      - If enabled, the player will be able to jump while crouching and crawling.
 Specify how much to scale the jump force.

    * - High Jump